srinuappala/virtusa-codetest/README.md

 Execution Steps:
 ===============

-1. Download the code run maven:clean, maven:install
+1. Download the code zip
+2. Import as maven project into eclipse
+3. run maven:clean, maven:install

-2. Run com.virtusa.codetest.MerchantGuideToGalaxyApp  as java application.
+4. Run com.virtusa.codetest.MerchantGuideToGalaxyApp  as java application.

 3. Output put can be seen in Console.